AHurnell/COVID-19-app-iOS-BETA/README.md

 ### Setup

+1. Create a new directory named ".secret" in the "Sonar" directory

+2.
 ```sh
 cp Sonar/Environments/Sonar.xcconfig.sample .secret/Sonar.xcconfig
 ./bin/make-environment < Sonar/Environments/environment.json > .secret/Environment.swift
 ```

-- Fill in the `Environment.swift` file with the appropriate values from another developer.
+3. Fill in the `Environment.swift` file with the appropriate values from another developer.
-- Get a copy of GoogleService-Info.plist from one of the other developers and copy that into the `.secret` directory.
+4. Get a copy of GoogleService-Info.plist from one of the other developers and copy that into the `.secret` director
-- **If Xcode is open, restart Xcode.** Xcode does not handle configuration files being changed out from under it gracefully.
+5. **If Xcode is open, restart Xcode.** Xcode does not handle configuration files being changed out from under it gracefully.

+  Steps 3 and 4 in the previous instructions are directed towards the NHSX developers working on this project.
+External developers looking to test the app will need to complete steps 1 and 2 in the prior instructions and then
+  1. Input UUID values into the 'Environment.swift' file
+  2. Generate their own 'GoogleService-Info.plist' file using firebase
+  3. Change the bundle identifier
+  4. Modify the code signing settings to their own details
+  4.

 ### Notifications